maca3545/da3018_vt21/story/README.md

 I might discard some story suggestions.
 Don't take it personal!
 It will not be story quality, but my convenience that determines how the story evolves.

-Also, you are very welcome to pull edits from my repo to your repo and make more edits.
+Also, you are very welcome to pull edits from my repository to your repository and make more edits.

 Here are the rules: